nuejs/nue/packages/examples/simple-blog/blog/class-naming-strategies.md

 ## Conclusion

 In conclusion, thoughtfully naming CSS classes, IDs, and other selectors is an important part of keeping stylesheets scalable and maintainable.
 Use semantic, descriptive names that communicate what a selector is styling.
-Implement methodical naming conventions and structures for better organization
+Implement methodical naming conventions and structures for better organization.

 [! img/dashboard-2.png]